 I carefully followed the instructions.

 The next morning proved to be the start of a lovely warm summer's day.
-The book had rested on a small bedside table and I carried it downstairs to the dining room and put it in a small but otherwise empty recess in the wall, designed for books or a plant or other ornament.
+The book had rested on a small bedside table and I carried it downstairs to the dining room and put it in a small but otherwise empty recess in the wall, designed for books or a plant or some other ornament.
 I then cleared away the table from the night before.

 I wondered over breakfast if my good friend Ronny Johnson had brought the book into the house.
 Ronny had found me the apartment in Crystal Palace Park Road after I had broken up with one of his sisters.
 He continued to regard me, as he put it, as one of his best friends.
 The Sydenham house was in a cul-de-sac off the Sydenham Park road and the main bedroom, bathroom and living area were upstairs, with the kitchen and dining area and a spare bedroom and toilet downstairs.